ssmirr/appdev-chapters/active-record.md

 create    db/migrate/20190422123800_create_contacts.rb
 ```

-We are going to meet many `rails generate ...` commands as wel continue to learn Rails.
+We are going to meet many `rails generate ...` commands as we continue to learn Rails.
 All any of the **Rails generators** do is save you some typing; they automate the creation of boilerplate files and code.

 In this case, you can see that it created a file for us in the `db/migrate` folder whose name starts with a timestamp and ends in `_create_contacts.rb`.